Updated December, 2019.

 Product positioning is an important part of a product marketing strategy.
-It helps buyers and users understand where a product ‘fits’ in terms what it offers, and how it compares with competing products so that they can select the product that will best serve their needs.
+It helps buyers and users understand where a product ‘fits’ in terms of what it offers and how it compares with competing products so that they can select the product that will best serve their needs.

 Simple example: think of a major car manufacturer like Toyota.
-It has a number of distinct brands, each of which are designed with particular buyers in mind.
-Its utility vehicle Hilux is designed for guys that get their hands dirty; it’s small, zippy Yaris on the other hand is for urbanites who use their car for short trips.
+It has several distinct brands, each of which are designed with specific buyers in mind.
+Its utility vehicle Hilux is designed for “guys that like to get their hands dirty” whereas its small, zippy Yaris is for “urbanites to make short trips around the city”.

 Why does product positioning matter?

-Take note: Buyers will draw their own conclusions of where your products fit, and your competitors will be working away at positioning their own products and perhaps even trying to cast yours in a negative light.
-For all of these reasons, it’s worth taking the time to position your product correctly, before someone else does it for you.
+Take note: buyers will draw their own conclusions on where your products fit, and your competitors will position their own products (and perhaps even try to cast yours in a negative light).
+For all these reasons, it’s worth taking the time to position your product correctly, before someone else does it for you.

 Easy as S-T-P

-Product positioning should not be rushed, and if possible you should take the time to speak to customers, both existing and potential to make sure you’re getting things right.
-While it can be a complex and lengthy process, you can break it down into three steps: Segmentation, Targeting and Positioning.
+Product positioning should not be rushed.
+Take the time to speak to customers, both existing and potential, to make sure you’re getting things right.
+While it can be a complex and lengthy process, you can break it down into three simple steps: Segmentation, Targeting and Positioning.